 When I'm hyperfocused, I find it hard to stop.
 In fact, I don't want to stop.
 I'm super motivated.
 Enthusiastic.
 Laser focussed.
 And I barely sleep without any repercussions.
 I get involved in anything and everything.
 Can I write and deliver a talk?
 Can I help on another project?
 Can I renovate an entire room in my house?

 As you can imagine, this doesn't work well with fixed regimes.
 Just because an organisation forces me to be there on time, it doesn't mean that my brain is ready to go.
 Sometimes when I'm struggling to get out of bed, that extra half hour could be the difference between having a productive day and it being a write-off.

 Saying flexible working hours have saved my life might seem a bit drastic.
-But they do give me the ability to manage my own mental health on a day to day basis, and this shouldnt be overlooked.
-As a byproduct, I'm enjoying way more productive days and doing some of the best work I've ever done.
+But they do give me the ability to manage my own mental health on a day to day basis, and this should not be overlooked.
+As a by-product, I'm enjoying way more productive days and doing some of the best work I've ever done.
 And that is beneficial for everybody.